-Take a morning stroll in the park and discover the artistic collection of themed gardens that have been cultivated for decades.
-Paved paths are suitable for strollers and wheelchairs and perfect for a tranquil, fragrant escape from the city.
+Take a morning stroll in the park and discover the artistic collection of themed gardens, water features, and benches for quiet reflection.
+The paved paths throughout the park and gardens are suitable for strollers and wheelchairs and perfect for a tranquil, fragrant escape from the city.

 Address: 6088 Babe Zaharias Drive, Tyrrell Park, Beaumont, Texas

-7. Cattail Marsh Wetlands
+7. Get Back to Nature at the Cattail Marsh Wetlands

 Also within Tyrrell Park is another natural must-see during your visit to Beaumont.
 The Cattail Marsh Wetlands is a 900-acre preserved wetlands with more than 350 species of birds, as well as alligators, and other native animals.

 The wetlands are located on two migration paths, so there are ample opportunities to see rare species and photograph the birds as they pass through.
-Catch a glimpse of the Wood Duck, King Rail, and Barred Owl.
-Take a walk along the boardwalk over the marsh or along the trail around the wetlands for exercise.
-There are even yoga classes in the overlook building on some weekends.
+Catch a glimpse of the wood duck, king rail, and barred owl.
+Van tours of the Cattail Marsh wetlands are available, as are rentals for binoculars and disc golf equipment.

 Address: 6088 Babe Zaharias Drive, Beaumont, Texas